-Connection parameters for Excel Add-in are established in the Jedox Connection Wizard in the Jedox ribbon.
+Connection parameters for Excel Add-in are established by clicking on Jedox Wizard in the Jedox ribbon, indicated below.

-With a client/server installation, only the user who is logged in during the installation will be registered with the Jedox In-Memory DB (OLAP) server.
+With a client/server installation, only the user who is logged in during the installation will be registered with the Jedox OLAP server.
 Other users must register once they connect to the server.
 Connections remain in the list until they are deleted.

 The screenshot below shows the default settings for a local connection, which is created when you install Jedox.